 - Depression: Has your teen’s mood changed?
 Do they often seem sad or depressed?
-Has there been a drastic change to their eating or sleeping patterns?
+Has there been a drastic change in their eating or sleeping patterns?
 Are they claiming to be sick more often to avoid going to school or social events?
 Have they lost interest in other activities or hobbies?

-Why Children Don’t Discuss It
+Why Children Do Not Discuss It

 Signs Your Teen Might Be a Cyberbully

 - Long Hours Online: Pay attention to the amount of time your teen spends online.
-Is it excessive, especially compared to how much they’ve spent on the internet in the past?
+Is it excessive, especially compared to how much they have spent on the internet in the past?
 Are they obsessive about spending time on their devices or checking their messages?
 Do they prefer to spend time online at times of the day when they are less likely to be supervised, like before you get home from work or in the middle of the night?

 - Lack of Remorse: Does your teenager seem to not care if their words or actions hurt others?
 Do they make snarky or rude comments, especially when using their phone or computer?
-Is this callousness new or previously out-of-character for your teen?
+Is this callousness new or previously out of character for your teen?

 - New Friend Group: Has your teen recently made new friends who seem to be mean or aggressive?
 Do these friends have a history of bullying others themselves?
 Has your teenager become preoccupied with impressing them or becoming more popular with them?
-Peer pressure from new friends who seem aggressive can motivate many teen to start cyberbullying others.
+Peer pressure from new friends who seem aggressive can motivate many teens to start cyberbullying others.